theonesud/Pytorch-Model-Zoo/README.md

 # Deep learning models in PyTorch [IN PROGRESS]

 This repository contains deep learning models built in [PyTorch](http://pytorch.org/).
-PyTorch is great for research and intuitive for people new to this field.
+Intended for learning PyTorch this repo is made very simple to understand for a person with basic python and deep learning knowledge.
+All kinds of important deep learning models are implemented here.
+Links to the papers are also given.

 The structure for each project is consistent:
 * model.py - Contains the model of the neural network.
 * train.py - Preprocessing the data and training the network.
 * test.py - Infering from the trained network.
-* saves folder - Trained models and other saved data can be saved here.
 * any other supporting files.

+Common folders:
+Trained folder - Trained models can will be saved here.
+Datasets folder - Datasets downloaded will be stored here.

-Best practices like dropout, batch normalization, suitable optimizers are used.
+Best practices like PEP8, dropout, batch normalization, suitable optimizers are used.

-Trained models can be found [here](https://drive.google.com/open?id=0B24n6xHwJ0h0TW5mdWk2QTZIN0k).
+My trained models can be found [here](https://drive.google.com/open?id=0B24n6xHwJ0h0TW5mdWk2QTZIN0k).

+### IMP: For training on the CPU remove '.cuda()' wherever you find it.

 ## Models